enterpriseready/enterpriseready/CONTRIBUTING.md

 The docs site will be available at http://localhost:8888

-## Contribution review process (WIP)
+## Contribution review process

 This content in this repo is currently maintained by @grantmiller.
-He will likely review your contribution.
+He and others on the contributor team will likely review your contribution.

-## Community (WIP)